Long-time asymptotics for the Degasperis-Procesi equation on the half-line: Long-time asymptotics in the similarity sector

 \subsection{Proof of Theorem \ref{mainth}}

-The proof of Theorem \ref{mainth} will proceed through several steps.
-The basic idea consists of deforming the contour of the RH problem (\ref{RHnu}) so that the jump matrix is exponentially small everywhere except near a certain set of critical points.
+The basic idea of the proof consists of deforming the contour of the RH problem (\ref{RHnu}) so that the jump matrix is exponentially close to the identity everywhere except near a certain set of critical points.
+Near these critical points the problem is solved locally and the asymptotic expansion of the solution is extracted from the local solution.

 Suppose $\zeta = y/t \in (0,3)$.
-In order to find the critical points, we note that, for fixed $\zeta$, the function $\Phi(\zeta, k)$ defined in (\ref{Phizetakdef}) can be written as $\Phi(\zeta, k) = F(\tilde{k}(k))$ where
+In order to find the critical points, we note that, for fixed $\zeta$, the function $\Phi(\zeta, k)$ defined in (\ref{Phizetakdef}) can be written as $\Phi(\zeta, k) = \tilde{\Phi}(\zeta, \tilde{k}(k))$ where

-The equation $F'(\tilde{k}) = 0$ has two real solutions $\pm \tilde{k}_0$, where $\tilde{k}_0 = \tilde{k}_0(\zeta)$ is defined by
+The equation $\partial_{\tilde{k}}\tilde{\Phi}(\zeta, \tilde{k}) = 0$ has two real solutions $\pm \tilde{k}_0$, where $\tilde{k}_0 = \tilde{k}_0(\zeta)$ is defined by

-Consequently, there are four real points at which $\partial \Phi/\partial k = 0$; these are given by $\pm k_0, \pm k_0^{-1}$ where $k_0 = k_0(\zeta)$ is defined by
+Consequently, there are four real points at which $\partial \Phi/\partial k = 0$; these are given by $\pm k_0, \pm k_0^{-1}$, where $k_0 = k_0(\zeta)$ is defined by